kmaluccio/group_7_project/README.md

 ### Splitting into training and testing sets

-To split into training and testing sets, we will use sklearn.model_selection.train_test_split with the features above.
+To split into training and testing sets, we use sklearn.model_selection.train_test_split with the features above.
 Reference this [medium article](https://medium.com/@sametgirgin/multiple-linear-regression-model-in-7-steps-with-python-f02dbb13c51e) as an example of a multiple linear regression with test and train data.

 ### Fitting the Model
-It took us 0:00:00.023708 time to fit the model, run on a computer with memory: 4 GB 1600 MHz DDR3 and processor: 1.6 GHz Dual-Core Intel Core i5.
+It took 0.023708 seconds to fit the model, run on a computer with memory: 4 GB 1600 MHz DDR3 and processor: 1.6 GHz Dual-Core Intel Core i5.
+Note that when we included unique zip as a feature in our model, it took 17 minutes 28 seconds to fit the model, so by removing this one feature it allowed for us to run the model in a timely manner.

-### Results:
+### Results: Diabetes Data
-#### OLS Regression Results using y_test and x_test
+#### OLS Regression Results using y_test and X_test
 ![OLS](images/OLS_Regression_Results.png)

-Looking at the OLS Regression Summary, we have a high chance for error in our machine learning model.
-We have a 0.069 chance of being accurate which is very low.
-However, this is our preliminary model and we now will perform an analysis to determine how to better our fit our model.
-We have identified the coefficients that could be contributing to the low accuracy of our model and we can make adjustments accordingly.
+R-squared is a statistical measure ranging from 0 to 1 where 1 means the data is perfectly correlated and 0 means the data has no correlation.
+We want this value to be as close to 1 as possible, which means our current R-squared of 0.068 is our benchmark and we need to better fit our model to raise this number and improve the accuracy.
+Our initial result of 0.068 means our data has almost no correlation and a high chance of error.
+However, when we added city and state back into the features for X, we ran the code again to get a new R-squared equal to 0.369 which improved tremendously.
+Thus, this shows that the city and state are important features in our model and there is some correlation between air quality, location and diabetes.

 #### Sklearn.metrics using y_test and y_pred
 ![sklearn](images/sklearnsummary.png)